krishnahasare/krishnahasare/README.md

 - *Web Development*: HTML, CSS, Bootstrap.
 - *Data Structures & Algorithms*: Daily practice on LeetCode and GitHub

 ---

 ## 🌟 Achievements

+- 🏅 *Secretary*: Secretary at CSI (Computer Society of India), actively participating in organizing events and building the community.
-- 🎓 *Mentor*: Coding Lead in the GDSC club, guiding peers in coding and DSA.
+- 🎓 *Mentor*: Coding Lead at the GDSC club, guiding peers in coding and DSA.
 - 💻 *GitHub Contributions*: Regularly contribute code and projects.
-- 🏅 *Secretary*: Secretary at CSI (Computer Society of India), actively participating in organizing events and building the community.

 ---